stonehenge0/bachelorthesis_multilingual_steering/README.md

   --steering_strengths 0.33 1.0 \
   --device "cuda:0" \
 ```

+> You will need access to an A100 with 40GB VRAM or comparable harware to run our scripts.
+This depends on the model size you want to run though, larger model (>14B) might require more.

 ## Curious?
 - **What else does your Lab research?** More on AI Safety, Plagiarism, AI Agents at [GippLab](https://gipplab.uni-goettingen.de)